brimdata/zed/pkg/zng/docs/spec.md

 ### 3.2 ZNG Value Messages

-A ZNG value is encoded on a line as typed value, which is encoded an integer type code is followed by `:`, which is in turn followed by a value encoding.
+A ZNG value is encoded on a line as typed value, which is encoded as an integer type code followed by `:`, which is in turn followed by a value encoding.

 Here is a pseudo-grammar for typed values: